The kitten is here!

 While cats may not always be social animals, they most certainly are always territorial.
-For your cat to be emotionally well-balanced, harmonious territorial structure is essential, and the feline approach to organisation is most particular and a far cry from human or even dogs´ ideas on the subject.
-Cats divide their territory up into a certain number of areas, each with its own specific function.
+For your cat to be emotionally well-balanced, harmonious territorial structure is essential, and the feline approach to organisation is most particular - Cats divide their territory up into a certain number of areas, each with its own specific function.

 The isolation field is an area which the cat does not wish to share, unless it be with extremely familiar individuals, and then only when it so chooses.
 It is often a raised position, where the cat can feel perfectly safe.
 Activity fields may, on the other hand, be shared and are devoted to some particular occupation (bird-watching, hunting, playing or feeding, etc.).

 These various fields are all inter-linked by pathways which are always the same, and which the cat traces with pheromonal markers whenever it takes them.
 When you see a cat rubbing up against a piece of furniture, it is placing its familiarity markers there which will act as reassuring landmarks for it afterwards.
 This very strict and most particular organisation is necessary if a cat is to be emotionally well-balanced.